freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --text--

-When does an element with z-index: auto create a new stacking context?
+When does an element with `z-index: auto` create a new stacking context?

 #### --distractors--

-Combined with `position: absolute` or `position: relative`
+When Combined with `position: absolute` or `position: relative`

 ---